stryker-mutator/stryker-js/docs/configuration.md

 By default, `clear-text`, `progress`, `html` are active if no reporters are configured.
 See [reporter plugins](./plugins.md#reporters) for a full description of each reporter.

 The `html` reporter allows you to specify an output folder.
 This defaults to `reports/mutation/html`.
-The config for your config file is: `htmlReporter: { baseDir: 'mypath/reports/stryker' }`
+The config for your config file is: `htmlReporter: { fileName: 'mypath/reports/stryker.html' }` (since Stryker v6).

 The `json` reporter allows specifying an output file name (may also contain a path).
 The config for your config file is: `jsonReporter: { fileName: 'mypath/reports/mutation.json' }`